DISASTER RELIEF STORAGE CONTAINERS - HURRICANE, FLOOD AND NATURAL DISASTER RECOVERY

 Flood Damaged Containers.
 Flood damage can creates an environment conducive to mold and mildew.
 Notify us if the freight container unit is under water for any period of time or has sustained water intrusion due to window or roof damage.

 - Turn off main power if the wiring is wet or moldy or has been exposed to flooring.
-Have an electrician check the system before turning power on again.
+Have an electrician check the system before turning the power on again.

 - Open the unit to fresh air when humidity outside is lower than inside.